 There is another way to do this.
 Exercise those parts of your brain.
-When you exercise your executive control and reward centre you bulk-up those parts of your brain, just like you’re training a muscle at the gym.
-Just as you can train your brain using those brain-training software packages, you can train this one specific part of your brain to help you lose weight.
+When you exercise your executive control and reward centre, you bulk-up those parts of your brain, just like you’re training a muscle at the gym.
+Just as you can exercise your brain using those brain-training software packages, you can train this one specific part of your brain to help you lose weight.

 So how do you train your brain to help you lose weight?
 By saying “No”.

-When you gradually cut down one something (food, smoking, alcohol) you train the executive control and reward centre of your brain.
-The more you exercise the stronger those brain regions will be.
-More white matter will flow to the area, strengthening it.
-Like your bicep it will grow stronger with exercise.
+When you gradually cut down on something, you train the executive control and reward centre of your brain.
+The more you exercise, the stronger those brain regions will be.
+The more white matter will flow to the area, strengthening it.
+Like your bicep, it will grow stronger with exercise.

-- If you cannot lose weight, it’s because your brain just need a little big of training and a little big of nutrition, just like your muscles do.
+- If you cannot lose weight, it’s because your brain just needs a little bit of training and a little bit of nutrition, just like your muscles do.